MV10/CommandLineSwitchPipe/README.md

 Instead, version 1.1.0 adds a simple TCP-listener feature in the form of an `UnsecuredPort` option for the server (in the "advanced" group of settings), and optional `server` and `port` arguments to the `TryConnect` and `TrySend` methods.
 As the option name indicates, this is _**not**_ secure -- do not use this where the port might be visible to a public network.
 It tries to accept _anything_ that is sent to the port.

-Although this is somewhat re-inventing the wheel for Windows, this means it will seamlessly work exactly the same way for Linux -- or between Windows and Linux client/server combinations.
+Although this is somewhat re-inventing the wheel for Windows, this means it will seamlessly work exactly the same way for Linux -- or between Windows and Linux client/server combinations (I have even used this in a .NET MAUI Android application).
 Note that Windows will probably prompt you to add a firewall rule to allow the program to listen for TCP traffic.

 The solution also contains a simple command-line utility in the `tcpargs` project, which can be used to remotely send an argument list to a given endpoint.
 This uses `TryConnect` and `TrySend` as a stand-alone client (in other words, it doesn't "take over" and start running if `TrySend` fails to locate an existing instance).
 The syntax is:

 * `tcpargs [server|localhost] [port] [arg1] [arg2] ... [argN]`

 Since the library is meant for very basic string exchanges, it does not adjust the default 8K send/receive buffer sizes.
 Only single-buffer read/write operations are supported, so any data larger than 8K (including minor overhead for separators and a data-length header) will cause an exception.

+You can see which ports are already in use on your system with this command:

+* `nestat -b -a -o | more`

 ## Usage and Demo